Mennonite Metaphysics (Cascade, 2025-2026)

 – Paul Tiessen, “Postmodern Practice and Parody,” in Anabaptists and Postmodernity (Cascadia, 2000), 116.

-My other writings on the politics of time, the concept of violence, and conspiratorial thinking are each motivated by a critique of violence that challenges categorical distinctions between religion and secularity, and resists both epistemological and corporeal forms of violence – each of which are uniquely conceptualized in recent philosophical approaches to Mennonite pacifism.
+The pacifist tradition of the Mennonites and the history of sixteenth century Anabaptist groups informs my other projects in several ways, the most important of which is the influence of the unique critique of violence advanced by both theological and secular representatives of the tradition.
+My other writings on the politics of time, the concept of violence, conspiratorial thinking, and social accountability are each motivated by a critique of ontological violence that challenges categorical distinctions between religion and secularity, and resists both epistemological and corporeal forms of violence – each of which are uniquely conceptualized in recent philosophical approaches to Mennonite pacifism.

 Project Outline